gardner589/week-08/README.md

 One of the lines of code in the following snippet will throw an error.
 Which one is it, and why?

 **Your answer:**
+lines 4 through 7 do not have a '{}' after the condition of the 'if' statement.
 > ...

 ```js